mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 Here we define the set of states `State`, the set of input types `InputType`, and the transition function `transition`.
 The sets for the variables and outputs of the FSM are not explicitly defined, but I provided example values that the variables and outputs can take in the comment.

+### Setting up FSM in Cycle.js

 We'll now setup the FSM as a Cycle.js application.
-You can fork [the Stackblitz demo code](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-02-fsm) and start hacking or set up a Cycle.js application.
+You can fork [the Stackblitz demo code](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-02-fsm) and start coding or set up a Cycle.js application.
 For the latter, create a folder:

 ```